"This fun, all-ages activity brings history alive! All you need is a bow, an arrow, an apple, and an idiot."

 - Done in The Warrior's Way; first with a bucket of water placed above the clown's head, and then a glass of whiskey.

-- In X-Men: First Class, Charles Xavier and Hank McCoy have to help Alex Summers, better known as Havok, to master his energy-blasting ability, which leads up to both of them standing beside his target during the final practice... but not before backing off a little.
+- In X-Men: First Class, Charles Xavier and Hank McCoy have to help Alex Summers master his energy-blasting ability, which leads up to both of them standing beside his target during the final practice... but not before backing off a little to the side.

 - The Jackal: The eponymous Jackal tries out one of his new guns by having his "buddy" hold out a pack of cigarettes.
 He ends up blowing off a good chunk of the poor guy's arm.